Bernadotte Perrin

-Bernadotte Perrin (15 September 1847 – 31 August 1920) was an American classicist.
+Bernadotte Perrin (September 15, 1847 – August 31, 1920) was an American classicist.

 Life

-He was born in Goshen, Connecticut on September 15, 1847.
+Bernadotte Perrin was born in Goshen, Connecticut on September 15, 1847.
 He was the son of Lavalette Perrin, a Congregational minister, and Ann Eliza Perrin.

 He died on August 31, 1920, at Saratoga Springs, New York.

 Career

 He was Lampson Professor of Greek Literature and History at Yale University.

 He was a member of the Church of Christ in Yale College and held office as president of the Graduates Club of New Haven.